Get News & Updates Directly To Your Inbox

 Learning about stress will help you handle it.
 You can start to make changes and learn how to adapt.
 There is always something you can do about your stress, whether it stems from family, finances, health or other sources.
 By understanding where it is coming from, you can work on ways to reduce it and manage stressful situations better.

-Work is a common source of stress.
+Work is a common source of stress, and it doesn’t stop when you go home.
 Feeling stressed at work can lead to health problems and other issues in all areas of your life.
 You may find that you get headaches or stomachaches.
 Or you can’t sleep, hold your temper or think clearly.
-It can even up your blood pressure and cause anxiety.
+It can even raise your blood pressure and cause anxiety.
 In the long run, it can harm your immune system.

 It can also spell job burnout.
 It can leave you feeling exhausted, angry, distracted, disappointed and less productive.
 If you’re feeling less than motivated in your job, it may be time to make some changes.
 Try these three steps to get started.